The details below demonstrate the range of skills and experience that each member brings to the IT Health Board.

 Murray travels extensively as part of his work, and brings an international perspective, including technology and economic benchmarks to his consulting practice to complement his extensive experience in New Zealand.
 He also has direct links with university research into the performance optimisation of broadband and IP networks, and is guiding the development of leading edge tools for this purpose in his role as Chairman of MediaLab.

-Chris has been a nurse and a midwife in New Zealand for many years, having worked in a variety of settings and roles.
-Over the past 10 years Chris has worked on contract for a number of government health agencies and District Health Boards in service auditing, contract management and strategic planning.
-Chris has a particular interest in the provision of community based health services, particularly maternity and rural health services.
+Chris has been a nurse and a midwife in New Zealand for many years, having worked in a variety of settings and roles including within postgraduate education and research.
+Over the past 15 years Chris has worked with a number of government health agencies, District Health Boards and community based health providers in the areas of service auditing, contract management, workforce planning and strategic service development.
+Chris has a particular interest in the provision of community based health services, particularly maternity, primary care, and rural health services.